-Furthermore, the proof of the main lemma \verb|EXTEND_MAXIMAL_CONSISTENT| is rather general and does not rely on any specific property of $\mathbb{GL}$: our strategy suits all the other normal (mono)modal logics -- we only need to modify the subsequent definition of \verb|STANDARD_RELATION| according to the specific system under consideration.
-Thus, we provide a way for establishing completeness à la Henkin \emph{and} the finite model property without recurring to filtrations~\cite{popkorn1994first} of canonical models for those systems.
+Furthermore, the proof of the main lemma \verb|EXTEND_MAXIMAL_CONSISTENT| is rather general and does not rely on any specific property of $\mathbb{GL}$: our strategy suits all the other normal (mono)modal logics -- we only need to modify the subsequent definition of \verb|GL_STANDARD_REL| according to the specific system under consideration.
+Thus, we provide a way for formally establishing completeness à la Henkin \emph{and} the finite model property without resorting to filtrations~\cite{popkorn1994first} of canonical models for those systems.

-\subsection{Maximal Consistent Lists}
+\subsection{Maximal consistent lists}

 Following the standard practice, we need to consider consistent finite sets of formulas for our proof of completeness.
-In principle, we can employ general sets of formulas in the formalisation, but, from the practical view-point, lists without repetitions are better suited, since they are automatically finite and we can easily manipulate them by structural recursion.
-We define first the operation of finite conjunction of formulas in a list:\footnote{Notice that in this definition we perform a case analysis where the singleton list is treated separately (i.e., we have \texttt{CONJLIST [p] = p}).
+In principle, we can employ general sets of formulas in the formalisation.
+However, from the practical viewpoint, lists without repetitions are better suited since they are automatically finite and we can easily manipulate them by structural recursion.
+We define first the operation of finite conjunction of formulas in a list:\footnote{Notice that in this definition, we perform a case analysis where the singleton list is treated separately (i.e.~we have \texttt{CONJLIST [p] = p}).
 This is slightly uncomfortable in certain formal proof steps: in retrospect, we might have used a simpler version of this function.
 However, since this is a minor detail, we preferred not to change our code.}

-We proceed by proving some properties on lists of formulas and some $\mathbb{GL}$-lemmas involving \verb|CONJLIST|.
-In particular, since $\mathbb{GL}$ is a normal modal logic -- i.e.~its modal operator distributes over implication and preserves theoremhood -- we have that our $\Box$ distributes over the conjunction of $X$ so that we have \verb|CONJLIST_MAP_BOX|: where $\Box X$ is an abuse of notation for the list obtained by ``boxing'' each formula in $X$.

-We are now able to define the notion of \textbf{consistent list of formulas} and prove the main properties of this kind of objects:
+We prove some properties on lists of formulas and some $\mathbb{GL}$-lemmas involving \verb|CONJLIST|.
+These properties and lemma allow us to define the notion of \textbf{consistent list of formulas} and prove the main properties of this kind of objects: